 - Single-family residential projects must provide one EV Ready parking spaces per each dwelling unit.
 (FMC 15.48.050)

 - Multifamily residential projects of 3 units or more and all non-residential projects must provide EV Readiness for approximately 10 percent of the total number of new parking spaces.
 This is equivalent to the Tier 2 CALGreen option for non-residential developments.
 (FMC 15.48.050 & FMC 15.48.060)

 - All "EV Ready" parking spaces must also be equipped with the EV charging unit.
 (FMC 18.183.172 & FMC 18.183.174)

 Commercial Outdoor Lighting

 To promote the use of high-efficiency LED lighting in outdoor applications, the City of Fremont adopted a reach code that reduces the maximum allowable wattages of outdoor lighting fixtures in new Commercial construction projects and major retrofits.
 (FMC 15.44.030)

 Construction and Demolition Debris Requirements

-Chapter 4 and Chapter 5 of the 2016 California Green Building Code requires that applicants recycle and/or salvage for reuse a minimum of 65% of the non-hazardous construction and demolition waste in accordance within this code.
+Chapters 4 and 5 of 2016 CALGreen require that applicants recycle and/or salvage for reuse a minimum of 65% of the non-hazardous construction and demolition waste in accordance within this code.

 Applicants shall only use debris boxes from Republic Services.
 Contact Republic Services at (510) 657-3500.